Schinzel/web-blocks/doc/component_framework.md

 - Template engine

 ## Template Engine
-- Can read files from the source folder.
-This means that changes to these files will be reflected instantly in the application without the need for a hot reload.
 - Variables can be passed to the template engine.
 In the file this are marked with {{variableName}}
 - Template files can include other template files.
 The syntax for this is {{include:fileName.html}}.
     - Include files can contain include files.
 There is a maximum depth of 10 levels of include files, as to avoid infinite loops.

+### Template Engine File Reader
+There exists two file readers:
+  - The source file reader.
+Read files from the source folder.
+This means that changes to these files will be reflected instantly in the application without the need for a hot reload.
+  - JAR file reader.
+Read files from the JAR file.
+This file reader caches read files.

+The code automatically selects file reader based on if the application is run as a JAR file or not.

 ### Benefits
 - **Maintainability**: Small, focused components are easier to understand and modify